aravindavk/fortunes-kn-gaadegalu/README.md

     make php

-gaadegalu.php file will be created with an array $gaadegalu
+gaadegalu.php file will be created in the same directory with an array $gaadegalu

 To convert the gaadegalu data as JSON, run

     make json

+gaadegalu.json file will be created in the same directory.